jr0d/mercury/docs/dev_environment.rst

 _______

 This is the main repository for the mercury project.
 This documentation source (and much more) can be found in the main repository's *docs* directory.
-The repo includes the core mercury packages: common, inventory, rpc, and log.
-It's super important and you should clone it now.
+The repo includes the core mercury modules: common, inventory, rpc, backend, and log.
+Clone it now with:

 .. code-block:: bash